bassantmedhat/Lung-Cancer-Detection/README.md

 # Lung-Cancer-Detection
-Using a Machine Learning Model
+## Using Some Of The Machine Learning Model SUch as:
+logistic regression

+Tree Decision

+Polynomial Features

+MLPClassifier